mjancarik/esmj-web-metrics/README.md

 ### Data Structure

-The `getMetrics` function returns an object with the following structure:
+The `getMetrics` function returns `undefined` for unsupported environment or an object with the following structure:

 ```typescript
 type Metrics = {